★ Tier Lists: Characters | Weapons | Demon Wedges

 |---|---|---|

-By pressing the Left Shift, your character will do a Dash that has an invincibility frame to it.
+By pressing the Left Shift key, your character will do a Dash that has an invincibility frame to it, allowing players to dodge attacks if timed properly.
 You can also do dashes while in Mid-air.
 Use this to avoid airborne attacks!

-You can only do two Dashes before it goes into a 3 second cooldown.
+You can only do two Dashes before it goes into a 3 second cooldown, though the dash charges can be increased by using the Sidestep Demon Wedge.

 Combat Skills are special abilities unique to characters.
 They require Sanity to be used.
-It can do a variety of effects, while most of them are offensive attacks, some are buffs, movement, healing and more!
+Its effects vary, with most of them being offensive attacks, some being buffs, movement, healing and more!

-Some skills have different effects depending whether you hold them or just pressed them.
+Some skills have different effects depending whether you hold them or just tap them.

 Similar to Combat Skills, Ultimate Skills are powerful abilities that are unique to each character.
 Most of them require more Sanity than Combat Skills.
-They also have unique effects that are not limited to offensive abilities!
+They also tend to have unique effects that are not limited to offensive abilities.

 In order to use your skills and ultimates, you must have enough Sanity to utilize them.